tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 Each morning you can briefly look at the items in your sprint and single out what you plan to work on for the day.
 I like to put several post-it notes at the bottom of my computer monitor that refer to the items I'm working on.

-Obviously, if you're the only team member you won't have a daily huddle with others, but you can still hold a standup conversation with yourself.
+Obviously, if you're the only team member you won't have a daily huddle with others, but you can still hold a standup with yourself.

+## 7. Complete the sprint's tasks

+During the two-week sprint, try to complete all the tasks you've set out to do.
+You shouldn't alter your course during the sprint &mdash; you work on what you planned to accomplish.

+Exactly how should you tackle each sprint item?
+Well, that's kind of up to you.
+The key is to complete it.
+By the end of the sprint, you should have a functional output that you can demo.

 ## 8. Demo what you've completed at the end of the sprint